cypress-io/cypress/CONTRIBUTING.md

 ### Testing

 This repository is exhaustively tested by [CircleCI](https://circleci.com/gh/cypress-io/cypress).
 Additionally we test the code by running it against various other example projects.
 See CI badges and links at the top of this document.

+To run local tests, consult the `README.md` of each package.

 ## Deployment